SAVING THE DIXIE VALLEY TOAD

 This species’ habitat in the Dixie Valley Playa lies within the Great Basin, which is mostly very dry.
 But the toad lives in unique wetlands dotting the western edge of the Dixie Valley Playa, fed by hot springs.
 Sadly, these hotsprings also make prime real estate for geothermal-energy plants.
 And a new plant may soon be built right in this toad’s habitat.

 This tiny toad is already threatened by invasive species, disease, climate change, groundwater extraction and livestock grazing.
 An energy plant in its habitat could mean extinction.

-The Center petitioned the federal government for emergency protection under the Endangered Species Act in 2017.
-And in 2018 the U.S. Fish and Wildlife Service determined that the Dixie Valley toad may qualify for protection.
+We first petitioned the federal government for emergency protection forthe Dixie Valley toad under the Endangered Species Act in 2017.
+The next year, the U.S. Fish and Wildlife Service determined that this toad may qualify for protection.
 We won’t stop fighting to save them and their home.
 Learn more.

 Check out our press releases to learn more about the Center's actions for Dixie Valley toads.